olkku45/rust-tutorial/tutorial/using-rust.md

 Now open it in your text editor of choice.
 For example, I'm using Neovim, so I type `nvim main.rs` into the terminal, but that will look different for you depending on the text editor you're using.
 The difference here compared to the "automatic" method is that we don't get a .toml file and a folder containing a source Rust file.
 We'll go into what a .toml file is in the next part, don't worry.
 Now, when the file is opened, we can get our hands dirty actually doing something (albeit very very small).
 First, we have to create a main function that our program runs inside of.
-We'll go into why this is in another chapter.
+The reason for this is that the main function serves as an entry point to the program, and the function "orchestrates" the entire program.
+It is also the first piece of code that runs in a Rust program.
 It looks like this:
 ```rust
 fn main() {